 * * * * *

 The genuine authors believed what they had read to be the truth and reviewed ‘West:’ accordingly, and on Scottish radio Colin MacKay himself clearly thought he was interviewing a dying man.
-Certainly, if Jim Perrin does have terminal lung cancer he is handling himself most bravely.
+Certainly, if Jim Perrin does have terminal lung cancer he is handling himself most bravely…

-Initially we believed that he had – ref: our comment on “To Hatch a Crow” 16/9/10 (with sympathy) — but little by little we began to suspect that in fact it was a ‘Jim Perrin production’.
-We learned from a source whom we believe to be scrupulous that it is not true, and we have said so elsewhere.
+Initially we believed that he had ref. our comment on ‘To Hatch a Crow’ 16/9/10, (with sympathy) — but little by little we began to suspect that in fact it was all a ‘Jim Perrin production’.
+Recently we have learned from a source whom we know to be scrupulous that it is not true, and we have said so elsewhere.
 There has been no response.
 Jim Perrin has chosen not to verify or deny, either in person or via an alias, what we have said.
-In his introduction to “West:” Jon Gower wrote: “This may be his last book, a testament therefore’.
+In his introduction to ‘West:’ Jon Gower another ‘believer’ wrote: ‘This may be his last book, a testament therefore’.
 So many people have been taken in by Jim Perrin and this particular lie…

 As we mentioned before, his writing of his cancer could be thought ambiguous.
 Maybe he really is a cancer patient in remission, or possibly in due course, it could be said that he was misdiagnosed.
 We very much hope that he has been ‘manipulating the truth’ (which is what we believe), as we would not wish upon him the distress which was suffered by our sister during her terminal illness.
 Cancer is not to be made light of.

-NB (11.3.15).
-Jim Perrin indicated that he had specifically been diagnosed with this particular cancer in 2007, now eight years ago.
+NB.
+22/05/2018.
+Jim Perrin indicated that he had specifically been diagnosed with this particular cancer in 2007, now eleven years ago.
 He gave detailed descriptions of his symptoms and of his on-going state of health, and was, he said, refusing any medical intervention or treatment…